Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Completing the proofs

-\end{lemma} \begin{proof} If all the points are distinct, we have a better bound $O(1)$ by Theorem \ref{thm:moment_convergence_intro}.
+\begin{pf} If all the points are distinct, we have a better bound $O(1)$ by Theorem~\ref{thmmomentconvergenceintro}.
 Next, assume that, say, $(\chi_1,\eta_1)=(\chi_2,\eta_2)$.
 Connect $(\chi_1,\eta_1)$ with the lower left edge by two paths which are close to each other only in a neighborhood of $(\chi_1,\eta_1)$.
-As explained in \S \ref{sec:height_function_and_its_multipoint_fluctuations}, we calculate $(H_N(\chi_1,\eta_1))^{2}$ as a product of sums over these two paths.
-Fix small $\de>0$, and in each sum consider separately the $N^{\frac{1}{2}+\delta}$ terms corresponding to $N^{-\frac{1}{2}+\delta}$-neighborhood of $(\chi_1,\eta_1)$.
-All other terms give a contribution of order $O(1)$ because they involve points which are far apart, and so one can argue similarly to Proposition \ref{prop:4summands} and Theorem \ref{thm:moment_convergence_intro}.
-On the other hand, the terms corresponding to close points are estimated using Proposition \ref{prop:single_integral_estimate} and Lemma \ref{lemma:I2_when_two_points_are_close}.
-The former gives growth of order $O(\ln N)^{2}$ coming from the single integral in the correlation kernel (\ref{K_asymptotics_after_transform}), and the latter provides a bound $O(N^{2\delta})$ which comes from the double integral in (\ref{K_asymptotics_after_transform}).
-This concludes the proof.
-See also the end of Section 7 in \cite{Kenyon2004Height}. \end{proof}
+As explained in Section~\ref{secheightfunctionanditsmultipointfluctuations}, we calculate $(H_N(\chi_1,\eta_1))^{2}$ as a product of sums over these two paths.
+Fix small $\de>0$, and in each sum consider separately the $N^{{1}/{2}+\delta}$ terms corresponding to $N^{-{1}/{2}+\delta }$-neighbor\-hood of $(\chi_1,\eta_1)$.
+All other terms give a contribution of order $O(1)$ because they involve points which are far apart, and so one can argue similarly to Proposition~\ref {prop4summands} and Theorem \ref{thmmomentconvergenceintro}.
+On the other hand, the terms corresponding to close points are estimated using Proposition~\ref{propsingleintegralestimate} and Lemma \ref {lemmaI2whentwopointsareclose}.
+The former gives growth of order $O(\ln N)^{2}$ coming from the single integral in the correlation kernel (\ref{Kasymptoticsaftertransform}), and the latter provides a bound $O(N^{2\delta})$ which comes from the double integral in (\ref {Kasymptoticsaftertransform}).
+This completes the proof.
+See also the end of Section~7 in \citet{Kenyon2004Height}. \end{pf}